AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 ~~~

 Important Note: An exception to this policy has been accepted for the extension [Date of Initial Registration](StructureDefinition-dh-date-initial-registration-1.html) first implemented in 2018 in FHIR 3.0.1.

+### Naming

+In order to promote consistency and make it easier for implementers to locate suitable profiles, extensions, etc, for their projects, a naming strategy has been adopted.

 ### Versioning of FHIR artefacts